Kong/kubernetes-ingress-controller/TESTING.md

 ### End-to-End (E2E) tests

-End to end tests in KIC are used to test features or use cases which rely on KIC being deployed in cluster.
+End to end tests in KIC are used to test features or use cases which rely on KIC being deployed in-cluster.

 For instance:

 - deploying all in one manifests tested in [all in one tests][test_e2e_all_in_one]
 - upgrade scenarios tested in [upgrade tests][test_e2e_upgrade]

-These tests deploy KIC and Kong Gateway in cluster using the requested image(s) which could be customized via dedicated environment variables like
+These tests deploy KIC and Kong Gateway in a cluster using the requested image(s) which could be customized via dedicated environment variables like

 - [`TEST_KONG_CONTROLLER_IMAGE_OVERRIDE`][env_var_controller_image_override]